teal-finance/emo/doc/go/README.md

 ## Call stack info

-By default emo prints the call-stack info only when `isError` and in verbose mode.
+By default emo prints the call stack info only when `isError` and in verbose mode.
-The call-stack info contains the caller function, the source file, and line number.
+The call stack info contains the caller function, the source file, and line number.

 To always print it, or to never print it, use the third parameter: